Penn State's Switch from Coal to Natural Gas

 What are the advantages of using natural gas instead of coal?

-- Environment—Using natural gas reduces the production of greenhouse gases, which contain dangerous levels of carbon dioxide and nitrous oxide (see the benefits of switching to natural gas below)
+- Environment—Using natural gas reduces emissions by nearly 50% over coal, including the production of greenhouse gases, which contain dangerous levels of carbon dioxide and nitrous oxide (see the benefits of switching to natural gas below)

-- Regulations—The University is ensuring compliance with impending federal clean-air regulations
+- Regulations—The University is ensuring compliance with federal clean-air regulations

 - Cost—Both the mechanical upgrades and projected fuel costs for natural gas are lower in cost than continuing to burn coal

 - Future Enhancements—Switching now will allow for future, higher-efficiency co-generation—which means even cleaner air in the community.